000x999/000x999/README.md

 ---

 ### 👾About me👾 :
-- Programming Languages: Proficient in C++ and Haskell
+- Programming Languages: C++ and Haskell are my most used languages.
 - Interests:
     - Developing physics engines and game engines.
     -  Designing efficient data structures.
-    -  Coding and researching optimizations for performance enhancements
+    -  Coding and researching optimizations for performance enhancements.
-- Mathematics: Passionate about linear algebra and its applications in computing
+- Mathematics: Passionate about linear algebra and its applications in computing.
 - Research Focus: Deep dives into advanced topics in computer science and mathematics, with ongoing research projects.
 - Goal: Leveraging mathematical concepts and modern programming techniques to solve complex problems and innovate within the field.